Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

-We see that she focuses her attention on finding ways to continue to engage in improving student learning and engaging with supportive colleagues (social development).
-As her understanding of the constraints of her context settles (personal development), Cleopatra narrows her focus to her classroom, where she can enact her agency and continue to improve her teaching within her broader restrictive context (professional development).
+In this interview, we see that Cleopatra focuses her attention on finding ways to continue to engage in improving student learning and engaging with supportive colleagues (characteristic of her social domain).
+As her understanding of the constraints of her context settles (characteristic of her personal domain), Cleopatra narrows her focus to her classroom, where she can enact her agency and continue to improve her teaching within her broader restrictive context (characteristic of her professional domain).